[This article is based on a talk given at Turing Community’s Large Model Tech Study Camp. Slides: Slides link, Download PDF version]

 └─ 相关性排序

-This intelligent injection mechanism ensures that the Agent can efficiently access relevant file content while avoiding context overload.
+This intelligent injection mechanism ensures that the Agent can efficiently access relevant file contents while avoiding context overload.

 Join Pine AI

-We are looking for full-stack engineers capable of building SOTA autonomous AI Agents.
+We are looking for full‑stack engineers who can build SOTA autonomous AI Agents.

-Our philosophy: Everyone’s contribution to the company’s valuation should be over ten million dollars
+Our belief: everyone’s contribution to the company’s valuation should exceed tens of millions of dollars

 Requirements to Join Pine AI

-• 80%+ of the code is completed through human-machine collaboration
+• 80%+ of code completed via human–AI collaboration

-• Code interview: Complete feature development in 2 hours with AI assistance
+• Coding interview: complete feature development in 2 hours with AI assistance

-• All internal systems are built on AI
+• All internal systems are built based on AI

 • “Talk is cheap, show me the code”